shubhamchandak94/nanopore_dna_storage/README.md

 The `mem_conv` parameter can be set to 6, 8, 11 or 14.
 The `rate` parameter can be set to 1, 2, 3, 4, 5 and 7 for convolutional code rates of 1/2, 2/3, 3/4, 4/5, 5/6 and 7/8, respectively.
 The `msg_len` parameter decides the length of the binary input to the convolutional encoder, and should be set depending upon the desired oligo length.
 Setting `deepsimdwell` to `True` uses the dwell time distribution from DeepSim which has higher variance (based on our experience, keeping this `False` gives results closer to reality). `reversecomp` can be set to True to simulate reverse complemented read decoding.
 Finally, the parameters `syn_sub_prob`, `syn_del_prob` and `syn_ins_prob` decide the iid substitution, deletion and insertion error rates introduced during the synthesis.

 In addition, we provide functions to simulate the entire pipeline including the Reed-Solomon outer code in `helper.py`.
 A small sample simulation is included in the `if __name__ == '__main__'` block and can be run by executing `python helper.py`.

+## Utility scripts
+The [`util/`](util/) directory contains several utility scripts used for preparing data in a format that `generate_decoded_lists.py` can interpret, and also for performing various forms of statistical analysis of the data based on alignment.

 ## Updates
 ### Notes on bonito integration